TronWallet/java-tron-deployment/README.md

 # java-tron-deployment
-Deployment resources required for java-tron on any linux distribution
+Deployment resources required for java-tron distribution on ubuntu